General-Purpose Mixers

 Alpha AVS-10T

-The Chinese-made Alpha AVS-10T is the cheapest of the bunch but relatively untested.
-The max mixing capacity is 3.5 kg or 7.7 lbs for flour and 5.6 kg or 12.3 lbs for dough.
-This capacity is a little more generous than the Ankarsrum’s, for a little more money.
-But it is a real spiral mixer.
+My favorite, the 90 lbs Alpha AVS-10T costs around $1,000, but is relatively untested.
+The bowl capacity is 10 liters or 10.5 qt, and the max mixing capacity is 3.5 kg or 7.7 lbs for flour and 5.6 kg or 12.3 lbs for dough.
+This capacity is a little more generous than the Ankarsrum’s, and it is a real spiral mixer.

 The unique variable-frequency motor has numerous benefits, including quieter operation, more mixing speeds, more torque, and easier maintenance.
 The digital controller interface makes operation easy and includes features such as inching, reverse, and a removable bowl to help with the dough removal and cleaning processes.